 Memorable Manitobans: Horace Ormond (1875-1934)

-He died on 18 August 1934, of a heart attack while at his summer cottage at Minaki.
+He died of a heart attack at his summer cottage at Minaki, Ontario on 18 August 1934 and was buried in the Kildonan Presbyterian Cemetery.

 “Horace Ormond dies suddenly at Minaki,” Winnipeg Free Press, 20 August 1934, page 1.